Log Jump

 When wall-clock-time is ambiguous, UDB attempts to find a matching wall-clock time in recorded history.
 You’ll see that in the examples above, the log entries only contain the time of day, leaving the date unspecified.
 But because the extent of recorded history was only a few milliseconds, UDB was able to deduce the date and so go to the correct time in recorded history.

-The interpolated wall-clock time corresponding to a bbcount in execution history.
-If bbcount is omitted, the current bbcount is used.
+The interpolated wall-clock time corresponding to a time in execution history.
+If no argument is given, the current bbcount is used.

 For example: